Internship Introduction Vol.4 – K. Munshi

 ・Please introduce yourself

 I’m Keri, a South African who has lived in Japan for just over a year.
-I started off as an English instructor and decided to try out new opportunities and challenges.
+I started off as an English instructor and decided to try out new opportunities and challenges, including this internship.
 I usually enjoy exploring Japan for all of its aesthetic, technological, cultural and modern aspects.
 I especially enjoy the occasional night out if not binging Netflix or going to the gym.

 I especially enjoy the occasional night out if not binging Netflix or going to the gym.
-I enjoy learning through practice and observation, so the job post for AILAW came at a perfect time to end my search for getting out of my comfort zone.
+I enjoy learning through practice and observation.
+The job post for AILAW came at a perfect time to help me get out of my comfort zone.

 ・How you found out about the internship and what made you motivated to apply